Seemaaswal7/Project-3/README.md

 a) We will combine NYC data files( Brooklyn, Bronx, Manhattan and Queens) run the models xgboost, random forest, cat boost and predict

-b) Create streamlit app and select the following criteria to calculate the predicted price
+b) Create streamlit app and select the following criteria to predicte price

+            - Select the Machine Learning Model

             - Which Borough

+            - Which Neighbourhood

+            - How many Residential Unit

-            - What building  Building_Class_Category
+            - Which Building_Class_Category

-            - What is Land_Square_Feet

-            - When was it built Year Built
+            - Which Tax Class Category

+            - Age of the house

             - Longitute

-            - latitude
+            - Latitude